 Well, since I began working with SAP in 1997, I have never seen SAP take the high road.
-SAP is a consistently unethical and monopolist software vendor.
-Just like Oracle.
+SAP is a consistently unethical and monopolist software vendor, just like Oracle.
 Secondly, Steve Lucas has not worked with SAP all that long.
-He came over from Marketo, so would know less about SAP’s history than I would.
+He came over from Marketo, so he would know less about SAP’s history than I would.
 Thirdly, through his comments, Steve Lucas demonstrates that he knows very little about databases.

 Therefore he is unqualified to either promote or speak on SAP’s database or to contradict claims made by Oracle.
-Oracle also makes exaggerated claims about their database(s).
-But one has to know something about databases to contradict them, or to know which claims are the most exaggerated.
+Oracle also makes exaggerated claims about its database(s).
+But one has to know something about databases to oppose them, or to identify which claims are the most sensational.